 - Provision of Cleveland High School as option for High School Sports Continuity Experience.
 Cleveland HS serves a largely underserved Latino and ethnically diverse community in central Seattle.

-- Current Family Medicine Fellow (Dr. Alberto Oseguera) serves as the AMSSM Communication Committee, and his project involves translating and transforming patient information for a Spanish-speaking audience.
+- Faculty member (Dr. Alberto Oseguera) serves on the AMSSM Communication Committee, and his project involves translating and transforming patient information for a Spanish-speaking audience.

 - Fellowship engagement in the State of Play Initiative